nkolot/GraphCMR/README.md

 In case you want to evaluate our approach on Human3.6M, you also need to manually install the [pycdf package of the spacepy library](https://pythonhosted.org/SpacePy/pycdf.html) to process some of the original files.
 If you face difficulties with the installation, you can find more elaborate instructions [here](https://stackoverflow.com/questions/37232008/how-read-common-data-formatcdf-in-python).

 Alternatively, we also provide a docker image with all the dependencies pre-installed.
 You can pull the [docker image](https://hub.docker.com/r/chaneyk/graphcmr) by doing ```docker pull chaneyk/graphcmr```.
-We also provide the Dockerfile used to build the the docker image in [docker](https://github.com/nkolot/GraphCMR/blob/master/datasets/preprocess/README.md).
+We also provide the Dockerfile used to build the the docker image in the [docker](https://github.com/nkolot/GraphCMR/blob/master/docker) folder.
 We want to thank [Ken Chaney](https://github.com/k-chaney) for helping us support this functionality.

 ## Fetch data